Eric Litman

-Eric Austin Litman (born August 1, 1973) is an American entrepreneur and angel investor, and CEO of the robotics health technology company, Aescape, inc. He co-founded Proxicom, built Viaduct from a one-man shop through a merger with the Wolf Group and was the founder and CEO of Medialets, a mobile ad serving and advertising analytics company acquired by WPP plc.
+Eric Austin Litman (born August 1, 1973) is an American entrepreneur and angel investor, and former CEO of the robotics health technology company, Aescape, inc. He co-founded Proxicom, built Viaduct from a one-man shop through a merger with the Wolf Group and was the founder and CEO of Medialets, a mobile ad serving and advertising analytics company acquired by WPP plc.